AlejandroTorresMunoz/LangChainCourse/README.md

 # LangChainCourse
-Git repo to store the code of the official LangChainCourse, but using open models
+Git repo to store the code of the (official LangChainCourse)[https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/], but using open models